-I speak with clients on Mondays and Tuesdays.
-I do new client consults on Wednesdays, and leave Thursdays and Fridays for writing and other administrative projects.
-If my regular office hours don't work for you, and you're interested in a 3-month coaching experience, please contact me and we'll figure something out.
+I speak with clients on Tuesdays between 11am and 6pm Pacific and Wednesdays from 8am to 4pm Pacific.
+I do new client consults on Mondays and Thursdays.
+I spend the rest of the week podcasting, writing and doing the many other administrative duties of running a business.
+If my regular office hours don’t work for you, and you’re interested in a three-month coaching experience, please contact me and we’ll figure something out.

 For clients who’ve ended up leaving their marriages, the level of personal responsibility they’ve taken in our work together helps them create a far more amicable divorce process.

 I have been practicing as a certified coach for over a decade and am widely considered one of the pioneers of the divorce coaching industry.
 In fact, when I began there was no such thing as a certification for divorce coaching!
 I’m proud to be among those who paved the way for this work to be as popular as it is now.